martijnckx/mzt-test-assignment/README.md

 But I'm unsure (yet keen to learn, but rather short on time right now) how to use those with the `CandidateController`'s functions, as they hard code `Company::find(1)` for now, as authentication is not in scope for this assignment and I don't believe I'm supposed to clone its implementation (that would kinda miss the point, wouldn't it?).

+I did quite a bit of manual testing instead, using the browser and Burp Suite, to intercept my requests and modify them with different / unexpected input.

 ## Quality of life improvements

 - Added foreign key constraints to newly created columns in the database.